Unidata/tds/docs/userguide/src/site/pages/tds_tutorial/tds_configuration/AddingOgcIsoServices.md

    3. Select the `WCS` Access link
    4. Go back, select the `WMS` Access link

-5. Check Dataset Viewer Links for Godiva2 (ToolsUI and Godiva2 are there but IDV is not).
+5. Check Dataset Viewer Links for Godiva3.

 ### Adding `Grid` DataType To Datasets

-Once datasets are accessible over the `WMS` and `WCS` services, a quick look at the dataset pages shows several `Viewer` links available for each dataset (`ToolsUI` and `Godiva2`).
+Once datasets are accessible over the `WMS` and `WCS` services, a quick look at the dataset pages shows several `Viewer` links available for each dataset should include `Godiva3`.
-The IDV `Viewer` link is only added for datasets with a `Grid` data type.
 This is not whether the dataset is recognized by the `CDM` as gridded but rather if the metadata in the catalog indicates that the dataset is a `Grid`.
 This is accomplished with the `dataType` metadata element: